 Also I'm a big dummy and hadn't even considered the security issue of allowing arbitrary code to be run that way, which is stupid because I know I've actually exploited that loophole myself more than a few times.

+I'd be interested in seeing the code for it myself if/when you can put something together, it's an interestingly convoluted problem from my perspective and I'm always down with learning how magic tricks are done.
 PHP has a library called GD that allows it to 'draw' images and provide this as output instead of say, a HTML page (as we're used to).
 It can also copy parts of other images into the image it is creating before serving it.
 It's a pretty simple process, but you can just serve other images as this specific 'image'.
 The header magic only really matters when you try to download the file, considering the OS will treat a "php" file as text even though it might be a PNG image.
-Using PHP to serve images allows you to programmatically define what the image is, which can be handy for dynamic sigs Smile
+Using PHP to serve images allows you to programmatically define what the image is, which can be handy for dynamic sigs

 I wanted to use a PHP file to generate dynamic CSS at one point for a day/night transition depending on when you visit the site, but :effort: